 Before we moved to New York, we lived in a small town where shopping for non-standard groceries could be a challenge.
 So, I understand having limited access to ingredients.
 Case in point: unsweetened coconut.

-Unsweetened coconut, though, is more about the coconut than the sweet.
+Unsweetened coconut is more about the coconut than the sweet.
 It just tastes like coconut.
 What a novel idea, huh?
 It really is worth the search.
-(If you are unable to find unsweetened coconut locally, you can find it easily online at King Arthur Flour.)

 There’s a little extra salt in the crust, which instantly make them a sweet & salty winner with me.
 Plus, raspberries and coconut are always a favorite combination.

 This is one of those recipes that I turn to time and again when I need something simple to bake and share.
 They’re easy to make with ingredients I’m likely to have in my kitchen.
 Plus, the taste is just wonderful!